sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

 Think of a beautiful garden of Kalpa trees fragrant with the scent of flowers and musical with the humming of big bees.
-Therein meditate upon [Ramāpati](# "The husband of Rama or Shri or Lakshmi; that is, Vishnu"), seated on [Garuda](# "The bird-king who is His vehicle (vähana).") who is on a red lotus.
-The husband of [Shrī](# "Lakshmi.") is the colour of a full blown red hibiscus flower and shines with the radiance of ten million rising suns.
+Therein meditate upon Ramāpati[^186], seated on Garuda[^187].") who is on a red lotus.
+The husband of Shrī[^96] is the colour of a full blown red hibiscus flower and shines with the radiance of ten million rising suns.
 He is in the full flush of beauteous youth shedding the nectar of His sweet scented presence and lovely form.
 Kind is He to all.
 He holds a conch shell, bow, club (Mushala), noose (Pāsha), discus (Chakra), sword, mace (Gadā), goad (Aṁkusha).
 His eyes

+[^96]: "Lakshmi."

+[^186]: "The husband of Rama or Shri or Lakshmi; that is, Vishnu"

+[^187]: "The bird-king who is His vehicle (vähana

 ———————————————————————————————————————